plastimatch

 format "x y z"

 An input file is required.
-The drr program can be used in either single image mode or rotational mode.
+The drr command can be used in either single image mode or rotational mode.
 In single image mode, you specify the complete geometry of the x-ray source and imaging panel for a single image.
 In rotational mode, the imaging geometry is rotated in a circular arc around the isocenter, with a fixed source to axis distance (SAD), and projection images generated at fixed angular intervals.

 Examples